JohnLCaron/rlauxe/README.md

 In each round, the candidate with the fewest first-preferences (among the remaining candidates) is eliminated.
 This continues until only one candidate is left.

-Currently we only support IRV with CLCA audits.
 In principle one could use polling audits for IRV, but the information needed to create the RaireAssertions all but necessitates CVRs.
+So currently we only support IRV with CLCA audits.

 We use the [RAIRE java library](https://github.com/DemocracyDevelopers/raire-java) to generate IRV assertions that fit into the SHANGRLA framewok, and makes IRV contests amenable to risk limiting auditing, just like plurality contests.